Infrared Filter Options

 At this time, we have seven infrared filters to choose from for your conversion: 550nm, 590nm, 665nm, 720nm, 850nm, Blue IR/NDVI, and full spectrum.
 Depending on your color preference and shooting style, you may prefer one wavelength over another.
 Read on to discover more about each option, or see the chart below for a full visual comparison.

-Inspired by false color IR film, the 550nm can produce deep blue skies and pink or crimson reds, making for striking landscapes.
+Inspired by false color IR film, the 550nm ir filter can produce deep blue skies and pink or crimson reds, making for striking landscapes.

-The 590nm filter can produce vibrant false colors while allowing for flexibility in post-processing.
+The 590nm infrared filter can produce vibrant false colors while allowing for flexibility in post-processing.

 When to use this filter: Typically used to produce golden-yellow foliage and bright blue skies.
 This filter requires post-processing and is compatible with a full spectrum camera or a lower cutoff IR converted camera.

 665nm is the sweet spot between 590nm and 720nm, producing vibrant false colors with good black and white contrast.